-In 2021, Amalgamet (our physical metal trader), was awarded a "Fast Payer Award" by the Good Business Pays initiative in recognition of its supplier payment practices.
+In 2022, Amalgamet (our physical metal trader), was awarded for a second year in a row a "Fast Payer Award" by the Good Business Pays initiative in recognition of its supplier payment practices.

 Community, Environment and Reputation

 We believe that a positive and strong culture is the best way to ensure a high level of professional conduct when it comes to health and safety, environment, regulations or business dealings.
 Further details are available in our Business Standards Policy, which can be obtained from our website.